Skip to Content

 Glasgow remains the most deprived city and local authority area in Scotland.
 The following summary provides some specific statistics for Glasgow:

-- The distribution of child poverty and vulnerability to child poverty varies dramatically across Glasgow – 70% of children in one neighbourhood experiencing poverty compared to less than 8% in the neighbourhoods with the lowest levels of child poverty.
+• The distribution of child poverty and vulnerability to child poverty varies dramatically across Glasgow – 75% of children in one neighbourhood experiencing poverty compared to 5% in the neighbourhoods with the lowest levels of child poverty.

-- 57% of working-age adults in poverty and 69% of children in poverty live in a household where at least one person works (2019-22).
+• 57% of working-age adults in poverty and 69% of children in poverty live in a household where at least one person works, this is known as 'in-work poverty'.
+(2019-22).

 Levels of poverty in Glasgow are likely to change as the full effects of COVID-19 and the cost-of-living crisis impact on the city.

-The Scottish Government published their latest report on poverty and income inequality in Scotland in March 2023, covering the period of April 2019- March 2022.
-This report was not updated in 2022 due to issues with collecting good quality data during the COVID-19 pandemic.
-The key findings in the 2023 report were:
+The Scottish Government published their latest report on poverty and income inequality in Scotland in March 2025, covering the period of April 2021- March 2024.
+The key findings in the 2025 report were:

 In this section a range of summary indicators are used to illustrate poverty in Glasgow, including child poverty, and relative deprivation.
 The children's indicators section of Understanding Glasgow contains more detailed information on child poverty within Glasgow.